lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-bps.rst

 Pick up where you left off in :doc:`Pipeline Tutorial <pipeline-tutorial>`.
 While our examples here are with HSC data, the basic principles are the same for working with data from any telescope supported by the LSST pipelines, such as DECam.
 You of course have to set the instrument, visit(s), and detector(s) appropriately.
-Assuming you are on one of the lsst-devl machines (paths may differ if you are not) you would do run the following commands:
+Assuming you are on one of the rubin-devl machines (paths may differ if you are not) you would do run the following commands:

 .. prompt:: bash

-  . /software/lsstsw/stack/loadLSST.bash
+  source /sdf/group/rubin/sw/loadLSST.bash
   setup lsst_distrib -t your_favorite_weekly

 .. _section-ap-pipe-pipeline-bps-yaml: